-Skincare habits depends on your lifestyle, the stuff compatible to you may not work well with others.
+Skincare habits depend on your lifestyle, the stuff compatible with you may not work well with others.
 But the common perception is that skincare hacks are deemed effective and handy until you uncover the effects based on your personal judgment.
-These tips may help (or maybe not at all) but anywise it serves its purpose on how to have an ideal health in general.
+These tips may help (or maybe not at all) but anyways it serves its purpose on how to have an ideal health in general.

 #4 Religiously eat vegetables and fruits, the more natural and raw – the better.
 Skip add-ons like excess sugar and too much salt and oil.